zaher2016/website/_posts/2013-07-23-using-elmo-odk-in-kenyas-2013-presidential-elections.md

 _“What does it mean for an election to be democratically successful?
 Election observation attempts to assess whether a particular election process reflects the will of the people.
 At [The Carter Center](http://www.cartercenter.org), this requires first-person observations of the conditions and context surrounding the election, everything from voter education before the event to happenings within a particular polling station on election day.
 In the past, many of these observations teams have used lists of questions, reams of paper, and lots of late night data entry.
 The Carter Center has observed over 90 elections and with the help of ODK, we are approaching the practice of election observation in a different way._

-_ELMO (standing for ELection MOnitoring) is an open-source data collection and reporting system under development by The Carter Center&#8217;s Democracy Program.
+_ELMO (standing for ELection MOnitoring) is an open-source data collection and reporting system under development by The Carter Center’s Democracy Program.
 The system interfaces with ODK Collect to gather data on different aspects of the election process.
 Since our first prototypes in the Liberian and Cherokee Nation elections of 2011-12, ELMO and ODK Collect have allowed international observers to provide their data via tablets and directly online._

 _With nearly 30 teams deployed in Kenya, Carter Center staff and observers were able to collect nearly 400 data checklists in 36 hours, covering election processes such as polling station opening, voting operations, counting and tabulation.
 Prior to the use of ELMO and ODK, staff would spend upwards of 17-20 hours manually transmitting and inputting data to analyze it.
 But in Kenya, with data coming in real-time on the server, we were able to clean data quickly and generate reports and official statements faster than ever before.
 In Kenya, using ELMO and ODK improved the accuracy of our data and enabled us to provide important hard data on prevalent parts of the process in a timely fashion, not to mention allowing staff to actually get to sleep!_